Hello, forex friends! Another NFP report is coming our way this Friday (March 10, 1:30 pm GMT).

 - January average hourly earnings m/m: 0.1% vs. 0.3% expected

 - December average hourly earnings m/m: downgraded from 0.4% to 0.2%

 - Jobless rate: ticked higher to 4.8% to steady at 4.7% expected

 - Labor force participation rate: climbed from 62.7% to 62.9%

-In my Forex Preview for the January NFP report, I noted that the available leading indicators were mixed, with some pointing to an acceleration in jobs growth and other showing slower jobs growth.
-However, I also noted that probability appeared skewed towards a downside surprise, since historical trends show that economists tend to overshoot their estimates.
+In my Forex Preview for the January NFP report, I noted that the available leading indicators were mixed, with some pointing to an acceleration in jobs growth and others showing slower jobs growth.
+However, I also noted that probability appeared skewed towards a downside surprise since historical trends show that economists tend to overshoot their estimates.